-Luiza Berger von Ende1, Rafael Santos de Oliveira2
+Luiza Berger von Ende, Rafael Santos de Oliveira

 Abstract: Recently, Google announced its plan to delete inactive old accounts.
 The lack of details of this exclusion may imply the erasure of important data on the history of network society.
 From this moment on, we can think about who has the power of attributing value to information on-line and deciding about the very existence of this data, that may represent the original registers of the internet.
 In this context, what are the limits and possibilities of ensuring the right to digital memory in the face of the power of platforms over keeping data produced by users?
 Through the dialectic approach method and monographic procedure method, we aim to understand the conflict between the right of the platforms over the content they manage and the right of the collectivity of guaranteeing the existence of registers on the internet.
-The results show that platforms are ruled by terms of use set by themselves, which give them the right over content created by others and generate profit, even though they have the right of not being held accountable for this data.
+The results show that platforms are ruled by terms of use set by themselves, which give them the right of not being held accountable for this data.
 Therefore, a possible right to memory that collectivity may claim may be threatened by the economic interest of the platforms.